miosuere-hash/DemoProject/README.md

 <br>
 Author: Michael Osuere
 <br>
-This is the 2nd ver of this Pproject
+This is the 2nd ver of this Project